 Enables/disables column selection mode.

 Hides/displays mouse cursor within the working area while a user is typing some text.

 Hides dynamic highlights when an editor is not focused.

 Collapses empty lines after a text range when this range has been collapsed.

-Scroll last line
+Scroll to the last line only

 When the option is enabled, you can scroll to the last line of the text only, otherwise you can scroll to the end of the page.

-Disables code completion feature for variables.
+Switches code completion feature for variables.

 When on, text is wrapped at the right margin of the editor area to fit in the visible area.